Methodology

 Policy Annex

-Text of our 21 key green economy policies, across 5 themes - Governance, Finance, Sectors, People, and Nature - and COVID-19.
+Text of our 21 key green economy policies, across 6 themes - Governance, Finance, Sectors, People, and Nature - and Green Recovery.

 See specific policy pages for further details and scoring gradations.

-Implement a national green economy plan to coordinate green policies towards a sustainable and inclusive net-zero carbon economy by 2050.
+Implement a national green economy plan (or plans) to coordinate environmental and economic policies towards a sustainable and inclusive net-zero carbon economy by 2050.

-Commit to prioritising sustainable finance reform, and create clearer incentives for public and private finance to invest for the long term.
+Commit to prioritising sustainable finance reform, incentives for long-term public and private investment, and a rigorous and comprehensive financial stress-testing structure for banks and financial institutions.

 Propose fiscal and monetary reforms that will minimise environmental systemic risk, based on sustainability reviews of government budgets, spending and monetary policy.

-Provide strong and predictable carbon prices through carbon taxation or trading schemes at the national or regional level.
+Provide strong and predictable carbon prices through carbon taxation or trading schemes at the national or regional level, and legislate for UNFCCC national determined contribution (NDC) aligned carbon budgets.

 Commission an independent, cross-sector body to develop and coordinate green economy policy across key sectors; including agri-food, energy, transport, buildings, waste etc.